outermedia/solr-fusion/src/main/doc/user-guide.md

 are combined automatically.
 Because it is necessary to eliminate duplicate words, their counters are added.

 ### Change
-The most basic change is to create a copy:
+The most basic change is to create a copy of a field's value and to rename it:

     <om:field name="town" fusion-name="city" />